NormanLiana/ios-loops-lab/README.md

 while (i > 3) {
     i += 1
 }
+```
 // This will be an infinite loop.
-The loop says that while "i" (which is a variable and its value is 5) is greater than 3 run this code in the loop--> "i" plus 1 equals new "i" which in the first loop would return a number of 6 to update "i" to 6.
+The loop says that while "i" (which is a variable and its value is 5) is greater than 3 run this code in the loop--> i = i + 1 which in the first loop would return a number of 6 to update "i" to 6.
 The loop would then run again because 6 is greater than 3 and this will continue on because in the statement of the loop we are always adding 1 to "i" so it will always be more than 3 in the condition meaning the loop will run over and over and will not stop.
-```

 ***
 ## Question 12